XuehaiPan/nvitop/README.md

 ## Usage

 Query the device status.
-The output is similar to `nvidia-smi` but has been enriched and colorized.
+The output is similar to `nvidia-smi`, but has been enriched and colorized.

 ```bash
 ./nvhtop.py